F-T-Otaku/Auto-Health-Report/README.md

 # Auto-Health-Report
 Automatically complete SUES daily health report.

+***CAUTION: This repo is only for learning purposes, DO NOT use this repo for real health status reports.
+The author(s) will not be responsible if anything bad happens.

 ***First,You NEED to REGISTER A GITHUB ACCOUNT and LOG IN.***

 ## How to use